AdrianoCahete/adrianocahete.dev-nuxt2/README.md

 ```

 ## Test ServiceWork (and offline mode) locally
-You need to make localhost trustable on Firefox/Chrome: https://stackoverflow.com/a/34161385
+You need to make [localhost trustable on Firefox/Chrome](https://stackoverflow.com/a/34161385).

 ## ToDo